Welcome to The 19th

 Donors and sponsors don’t get a thumb on the scale; they play no role in our journalism, in our storytelling or in the planning and execution of our events.

 The 19th aims to be a source of news and information for those who have been underserved by and underrepresented in American media.
 Among our values:

 - Our reporting will be rooted in facts, data, evidence and excellence

-- It will be nonpartisan, but won’t peddle both sides-ism.
+- It will be independent — we don’t peddle both sides-ism

 - It will aim to advance human rights, civil rights, racial justice and gender equity through storytelling that exposes disparities and empathizes with the lived experiences of those we cover.

-- Our journalism — and our staff — will strive to reflect the nation’s racial, ideological, socioeconomic and gender diversity.
+- Our journalism — and our staff — will strive to reflect the nation’s diversity

 - Our readers will be our community; we don’t believe in one-way conversations, and engaging with our audience is in our DNA